Position space formulation for Dirac fermions on honeycomb lattice: Exact flavor-chiral symmetry

 except for an overall factor.
-Thus, the exact chiral symmetry corresponds to the global flavor-chiral symmetry $\tau_{3}\otimes\sigma_{3}$ as expected.
-The chiral symmetry in the low energy effective theory has been discussed in some literature (see a review \cite{Gusynin:2007ix}).
-In position space formulation, we also give the explicit formulation of chiral symmetry at finite lattice spacing, which has, to our knowledge, not been known in previous literature.
-We comment that $\{\tau_{3}\otimes1_{3\times3},H\}=0$ has been often called as ``chiral symmetry'', for instance \cite{Ryu,Hatsugai}, in condensed matter physics, however, the exact chiral symmetry shown in this paper is characterized by symmetry equation to prevent the parity invariant mass term, and so that it is different from such definition.
+Thus, the exact flavor-chiral symmetry corresponds to the global flavor-chiral symmetry $\tau_{3}\otimes\sigma_{3}$ as expected.
+The flavor-chiral symmetry in the low energy effective theory has been discussed in some literature (see a review \cite{Gusynin:2007ix}).
+In position space formulation, we also give the explicit formulation of flavor-chiral symmetry at finite lattice spacing, which has, to our knowledge, not been known in previous literature.
+It is known that axial $U(1)$ symmetry involves chiral anomaly in even dimensional space-time, while in odd dimensional space-time chiral anomaly does not exist.
+In this paper, we consider 2+1 dimensional fermion system, where time direction is continuous, therefore there is no chiral anomaly and the flavor-chiral symmetry remains exact even at quantum level.
+We comment that $\{\tau_{3}\otimes1_{3\times3},H\}=0$ has been often called as ``chiral symmetry'', for instance \cite{Ryu,Hatsugai}, in condensed matter physics, however, the exact flavor-chiral symmetry shown in this paper is characterized by symmetry equation to prevent the parity invariant mass term, and so that it is different from such definition.